 By settling the debts of poor students (who were expected to pay for the gap between their university costs and what their NSFAS loans and bursaries provided), these students will get the same chance as every other qualifying South African to pursue higher education regardless of their financial situation.

 If you fall in this bracket, it is a great chance for you to complete your studies without having to worry about getting yourself into debt.
-Be sure to take advantage of this opportunity 🙂
+Be sure to take advantage of this opportunity and find funding 🙂